 Before taking a course, it's a good idea to see what others thought about your future professors.
 Keep in mind, some students will rate professors poorly because they slacked off and failed a course.
-Therefore you may want to ask your peers in the Common Room or on Facebook before you decide.
+Therefore, you may want to ask your peers in the Common Room or on Facebook before you decide.
+When looking at RateMyProf, look for common themes across multiple classes and terms.
+Some teachers fix issues as they become more experienced and some... don't.